 Stonington is the gateway to the Merchant’s Row archipelago, one of the largest clusters of islands in the country.
 Natural beauty abounds in this corner of the world, tucked away on the very end of a remote peninsula, lending Stonington a secret-garden feel.
 Hiking trails snake into the island and along the shore, the smell of salt and pine pervades throughout, and a unique blend of a creative economy and an industrial economy help create a multi-faceted culture.
 19th century buildings line the narrow and winding streets of downtown, enhancing the feeling of being transported back in time.

 Stonington’s identity is that of a year-round working town, a fishing town, an artist’s enclave, a nature-lovers paradise, and a place with a well-preserved, traditional way of life.
 For ideas of what to do when you’re here, visit the website of the Deer Isle - Stonington Chamber of Commerce at deerisle.com.

-The Town of Stonington has limited parking for more than 24 hours at town-owned and operated sites.
+The Town of Stonington has no 24-hour parking at town-owned and operated sites.
 If you need to park a vehicle for more than 24 hours, please contact:

 RL Greenlaw: 207-367-2207

 Location: 3 North Stonington Road (Intersection of Route 15 and Indian Point Road)

 Capacity: Between 30-35 spots, depending on trailer parking

 Notes: If you’re parking for longer than a week, make a reservation

 Location: 37 Seabreeze Avenue (Intersection of Bayview and Seabreeze)